charliecalvert/CloudNotes/Assignments/React/RestBasics.md

 ## Create Server

-Before going further, make sure you have the latest copy of JsObjects:
+Make sure you have the latest copy of **JsObjects** and that your global npm packages are up to date:

     jo
     git pull
+    ncu -g

 In the **RestBasics** directory, run the following command:

 ```
-CreateExpressProject server
+elf-express server
 cd server
 ```